NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Introduction

 In 1993, Choptuik published a seminal paper announcing the discovery of critical phenomena in his studies of a massless scalar field propagating in a dynamical spacetime~\cite{choptuik1993universality}.
 He found a one-parameter family of solutions of the Einstein-Klein-Gordon (EKG) equations defined by the parameter $\eta$, which for example could represent the amplitude of the initial scalar field.
 He demonstrated that there is a critical value for this parameter, $\eta_{*}$, such that solutions with $\eta>\eta_{*}$ were comprised of spacetimes in which the scalar field collapsed and formed a black hole, while solutions with $\eta<\eta_{*}$ were characterized by full dispersion of the scalar field, resulting in flat space as the end state.

-By performing several \emph{supercritical} runs (i.e. with $\eta>\eta_{*}$), Choptuik conjectured that the masses of the black holes which were formed when $\eta\gtrsim\eta_{*}$ followed the power law \eq{ M_{\rm BH} \propto \abs{\eta-\eta_{*}}^{\critexp}\ , } where the critical exponent $\critexp$ is \emph{universal}.\footnote{Note that $\critexp$ here is a number and \emph{not} the determinant of the physical spatial metric $\gamma_{ij}$.} The sense in which the critical exponent is said to be universal is the following: given a particular matter source, in this case a massless scalar field, the numerical value of the critical exponent is the same for all possible initial conditions.
+By performing several \emph{supercritical} runs (i.e. with $\eta>\eta_{*}$), Choptuik conjectured that the masses of the black holes, $M_{\rm BH}$, which were formed when $\eta\gtrsim\eta_{*}$ followed the power law \eq{ M_{\rm BH} \propto \abs{\eta-\eta_{*}}^{\critexp}\ , } where the critical exponent $\critexp$ is \emph{universal}.
+The sense in which the critical exponent is said to be universal is the following: given a particular matter source, in this case a massless scalar field, the numerical value of the critical exponent is the same for all possible initial conditions.
 In his paper Choptuik performed runs with four different initial data families and they all resulted in the same numerical value $\critexp\approx0.37$.

-Furthermore, there is a periodicity on the behavior of the scalar field and metric quantities which is observed on every smaller spatiotemporal scales.
-This periodicity is better observed in terms of logarithmic variables, such as the logarithmic proper time (to be defined below).
-Choptuik found, for example, that given a value of the logarithmic proper time $\xi$, the same profile of the scalar field is observed at $\xi+\Delta$, with $\Delta = 3.43$, but on a spatial scale which is $e^{\Delta}\approx 30$ times smaller than the first one.
-The reappearance of the solution at logarithmic time intervals $\Delta$ is known as \emph{echoing} and $\Delta$ is the echoing period, which is also universal.
+Furthermore, as we improve the fine-tuning of the parameter $\eta$ and get closer to the critical solution, it possible to observe a discrete self-similarity in the solution, which repeats itself at ever-decreasing spatiotemporal scales.
+Choptuik found that given a value of the logarithmic proper time $\xi$ (to be defined below), the same profile of the scalar field is observed at $\xi+\Delta$, with $\Delta = 3.43$, but on a spatial scale which is $e^{\Delta}\approx 30$ times smaller than the first one.
+This phenomenon is known as \emph{(scale-)echoing} and $\Delta$ is the echoing period, which is also universal.

 After Choptuik's discovery, many other studies were performed considering, for example, different matter sources and spacetime dimensions (see e.g.~\cite{gundlach2003critical,gundlach2007critical} for excellent reviews).
 In~\cite{gundlach1997understanding,martin1999all}, perturbation theory is used to show that the universal exponent is $\critexp\approx0.374$, while the echoing period has been shown to be $\Delta=3.445452402(3)$ using semi-analytical methods in~\cite{martin2003global}.
+Recently, the existence of the critical solution (often referred to as the Choptuik spacetime) was proven in~\cite{reiterer2019choptuik}, also using semi-analytical methods.